Diamond Resale Value

 Like the question above, there’s no precise answer to this question.
 Diamond prices fluctuate over time.
 Over the last decade, diamond prices increased in the years directly after the Great Recession before declining slowly but steadily since the beginning of 2012.

 As with precious metals, luxury watches and other high-end goods, there’s a public perception that diamonds can be safe, profitable investments.
 In almost every case, this doesn’t match up with reality.

 In general, diamonds do not increase significantly in value over time.
 Outside of a small number of rare or colored diamonds, the vast majority of diamonds have decreased slightly in value over the last few years, making them a poor investment from a price appreciation perspective.

 However, over a longer time period, diamond prices have increased.
-This chart from Statistica, for example, shows a more than tenfold increase in the market price of diamonds per carat for the period from 1960 to 2016.
+Statistica is a worldwide expert on statistical research.
+They show a more than tenfold increase in the market price of diamonds per carat for the period from 1960 to 2016.

 At first glance, this can make diamonds look like a good investment.
 However, the reality is that investing money in just about anything else would have produced a better return on investment over the same period than purchasing and keeping a diamond.

 For example, based on historical market data, $1,000 invested into the S&P 500 in 1960 would have grown to approximately $213,690 by the end of 2016, providing a far better total return on investment than that offered by a diamond.

 There’s also the issue of inflation.
 Yes, the average diamond price has increased from 1960 to today.
 However, there’s also been cumulative inflation of more than 700% over the same time period, meaning that the true appreciation in value of a diamond is very small.